cedricschwyter/VK/README.md

 ## Requirements

-The only real requirement your system has to have is a GPU that supports Vulkan (obviously).
+The only real requirement your system has to have is a GPU (preferrably a dedicated one) that supports Vulkan (obviously).

 ## Installing